Austin History Center

 The Austin History Center is the local history collection of the Austin Public Library and the city's historical archive.

 The building opened as the official Austin Public Library in 1933 and served as the main library until 1979, when library functions moved to the John Henry Faulk Library, a newer facility next door.
 Its site, which overlooks one of four public squares platted in Austin in 1839, was obtained from the Texas Legislature in 1913 for construction of a public library.
 The Renaissance Revival structure, built in 1933 during the implementation of the 1928 Austin city plan, was designed by local architect J. Roy White, working for the architectural firm of Austin native Hugo Kuehne, founding dean of the University of Texas School of Architecture.
 The building also contains work by several Austin craftsmen, including ironworker Fortunat Wiegl, wood-carver Peter Mansbendel, and fresco artist Harold "Bubi" Jessen.

 The Austin History Center celebrated its 50th anniversary in 2005.
 As of 2008 it houses thousands of documents, photographs, maps, artifacts, and personal histories.
 It features special exhibits and speakers on a regular basis.

 The historic library building was added to the National Register of Historic Places on May 6, 1993.
 A Texas Historical Commission marker placed in front of the library identifies it as a Texas Historic Landmark recorded in 1993.

-Interior Architecture & Design
+Interior architecture and design

 Loggia fresco

 The front entrance to the Austin History Center has a loggia, an exterior covered corridor, supported by Corinthian column arches that complement its architectural style.
 Accomplished local craftsmen contributed to the design of the original building.
 Among these local craftsmen, Harold “Bubi” Jessen hand-painted a fresco on the ceiling of the loggia.
 The plaster of the groin vaulted ceiling features winged horses and curved flowing lines.
 Bubi Jessen came to Austin, Texas as a child from Germany.
 He attended the University of Texas as an architecture student.
 He later became an instructor and designed more than 20 buildings for the University of Texas.
 Jessen was also the author of a children's book titled “Humbert the Lion”.